LambdaTest/HyperExecute-Playwright-Vanilla-Javascript/README.md

 ## Navigation in Automation Dashboard

 HyperExecute lets you navigate from/to *Test Logs* in Automation Dashboard from/to *HyperExecute Logs*.
-You also get relevant get relevant Selenium test details like video, network log, commands, Exceptions & more in the Dashboard.
+You also get relevant get relevant Playwright test details like video, network log, commands, Exceptions & more in the Dashboard.
 Effortlessly navigate from the automation dashboard to HyperExecute logs (and vice-versa) to get more details of the test execution.

 ## We are here to help you :)